streamanalyze/streamanalyze.github.io/docs/usermd/getting-started/android/firstq.md

 Congratulations!
 You have now developed your first model on an Android edge device.

-STATIC-ONLY>
-Where to go from here:
+> [static-only] Where to go from here:
-* Use the [documentation](http://docs.streamanalyze.com/) to learn more about OSQL and how you can build models and interact with edge devices.
+> * Use the [documentation](http://docs.streamanalyze.com/) to learn more about OSQL and how you can build models and interact with edge devices.

-LIVE-ONLY>
-Where to go from here:
+> [live-only] Where to go from here:
-* Use the [documentation](/docs/) to learn more about OSQL and how you can build models and interact with edge devices.
+> * Use the [documentation](/docs/) to learn more about OSQL and how you can build models and interact with edge devices.